Is your Spider plant falling over?

 It won't fix the main issue, but it will surely give a better environment to the plant.
 With repotting, the plant will have relatively dryer and more nutrient-rich soil.

-Besides, it will also give you an opportunity to look closely at the roots.
+Besides, it will also allow you to look closely at the roots.
 You can easily identify any root issues when you remove the plant from your existing pot.

-It's quite important because the plant needs to be in good condition to receive nutrients from the soil.
+Fix any related issues first because the plant needs to be in good condition to receive nutrients from the soil.
+If the plant is already dealing with problems, fertilizing it is pointless.

 FAQs